Do you tip your wedding photographer?

 If reviews by themselves boost a photographer’s authenticity and business, a video testimonial is like a steroid shot.
 Being to see your faces and hear you say what you thought about the experience adds a real human connection to the words.

 Invest in your album or wall art instead

-There is almost no better way to prove you love your photographs than to invest in having physical printed copies of them through your photographer.
+There is almost a no better way to prove you love your photographs than to invest in having physical printed copies of them through your photographer.
 We love to decorate your homes and wedding albums as much as you do.
 Knowing that you’ll have that wedding album to look at for years (mine last over 100 years!) is like getting to be the family historian and allows the photographer to be even more connected with you.

 Need a wedding photographer?
 Reach out for detailed pricing and availability information here.